Patrick Mannelly: Personal life

 Mannelly was born to Jay and Patty Mannelly.
 His brother, Bernard, played college football for Notre Dame.
 He and Tamara John, the daughter of former Major League Baseball pitcher Tommy John, were married in 1998.
-The couple has one daughter who was born on Christmas Eve 2005.
+The couple has one daughter, Tyler, who was born on Christmas Eve 2005.
 Mannelly is also a spokesperson for the American Lung Association's Athletes and Asthma program.

 Mannelly was a recipient of the Ed Block Courage Award on April 8, 2014.